So many project managers don’t know where to start. They’re left wondering what their goals are, and it makes the job a lot harder than it should be.

 #1 – Define Your Project

-In this first phase of project management, you will describe what the overview of your project entails.
+In this first phase of project management, you will describe the overview of your project.

-This starts with defining the “why” behind the project.
+This begins with defining the “why” behind the project.
 Project management terminology calls this a business case.
 Some organizations will call it a project charter or project initiation document.

 Map out your project approach and what methodologies and frameworks you might use (including your choice of project management software).

-Here is how to make a business case for you project:
+Here is how to make a business case for your project:

 - Define the scope of your Project

 - List who will be working on the project

 - Define the value proposition for actually doing the work